ProcessEight/mage-titans-uk-async-php-talk/SCRIPT.md

 Hello, my name is Simon Frost and I am a senior backend Magento Engineer at a UK-based agency called Magium Commerce.

-Online you can find me under the handle Process Eight.
+I have been working with PHP for over ten years and with Magento since v1.4 and online you can find me under the handle Process Eight.

 ## Slide 4